rafael-santiago/tulip/doc/MANUAL.md

 I also use some kind of hybrid picking here but its out of a tablature's scope.
 Again, the colors is up to you.

-We got new ``tlp`` stuffs in the presented base pattern.
+We got new ``tlp`` stuff in the presented base pattern.
 The first is the "fret abstraction".
 The guitar is not a science this is an art due to it several times we face imprecise things.
 Sometimes slides have destination but can be done from any source.
 For doing it you must use a note that only indicates the string number and replaces the fret region by a suggestive question mark.
 Then, for it we have ``6?``, ``5?``, ``4?``, ``3?``, ``2?`` and ``1?`` as possible abstractions.